AFSA Scholarship Contest

 Frederick Grinnell continued the progress of the invention in Providence, R.I. by adding his patented version in 1881.

 In an effort to standardize these systems, a group of insurance companies joined together to form the National Fire Protection Association (NFPA) in 1896.

 BASIC CODE INFORMATION: WHO DETERMINES WHAT?

 Fire sprinkler installations are governed by codes and standards.
 In general, a code (building code, fire code, Life Safety Code®, etc.) defines when and where fire sprinklers must be installed.
 When a fire sprinkler is to be installed, a standard defines how a system should be installed to protect a specific structure and its contents.
 At this time, there is no standard rule across the entire United States that determines where fire sprinklers should be installed.
-States and/or individual cities adopt and sometimes modify codes that are developed by organizations such as the National Fire Protection Association (NFPA) and the International Code Council (ICC).
+A "model building code" is a building code that is developed and maintained by a standards organization such as the National Fire Protection Association (NFPA) and the International Code Council (ICC).
 States and/or individual cities can choose to adopt a model building code as their own.
 This saves local governments the expense and trouble of developing their own codes.

 Some states determine basic guidelines that must be followed by all counties and/or cities, while others allow each municipality to decide this on its own.
 One of the most important standards used is NFPA 13, Installation of Fire Sprinkler Systems.
 Developed by the National Fire Protection Association, it is the “grandma” of standards pertaining to fire sprinkler systems.
 There are many, many more standards that break it down even further by type of structure, size, etc. Other codes address the testing and maintenance of the systems.